primer/css/docs/content/getting-started/index.md

 ```
 ### Troubleshooting Jekyll errors

 Currently [jekyll-sass-converter](https://github.com/jekyll/jekyll-sass-converter) uses the [deprecated  `LibSass` library](https://github.com/jekyll/jekyll-sass-converter#sass-implementations).
 Due to this you might run into issues.
-One way to deal with this is use an experimental version of `jekyll-sass-converter` which uses the [dart sass](https://sass-lang.com/dart-sass).
+One way to deal with this is to use an experimental version of `jekyll-sass-converter` which uses [dart sass](https://sass-lang.com/dart-sass).

 1. Add `jekyll-sass-converter` and `sass-embedded` to `Gemfile`:
 ```ruby